RyoJerryYu/blog-next/src/core/indexing/README.md

        - Git history information (dates, authors)
        - File system stats
      - Each resource type may have different metadata needs
-     - meta collector do not have state, so it could be reused

    - **Index Building**:
      - Creates various indexes for site functionality: